 You could be forgiven for not hearing of the Mobvoi TicPods Free, but they tick all the boxes of what makes a good set of true wireless earbuds.
 They’re affordable, they sound great, and have decent battery life.
-But do they hold up in 2020?
+But do they hold up today?

 Who should get the TicPods Free?